Speech & Audio

 Audio Recording (Speech Recorder)

 The speech recorder widget lets students record audio responses directly in the lesson.
-See the Speech Recorder widget for full details on creating these exercises.
+Use it for open-ended speaking, read-aloud tasks, picture descriptions, and short monologues.

 Recording Workflow for Students